 2013 – SBO Published Studies

-We began publishing clinical research for clearing bowel adhesions and obstructions via manual therapy using objective reports from independent physicians noting:
+We began publishing case studies about clearing bowel obstructions and adhesions via manual therapy using objective reports from independent physicians noting:

 - Before and after x-rays showing cleared bowel obstruction;